nth4002/Agent_Prototype/README.md

 ### Example Usage

-Send a POST request to `/suggest-solutions` with a JSON payload:
+Go to the url at [http://localhost:8000/docs](http://localhost:8000/docs).
+Then send a POST request to `/suggest-solutions` with a JSON payload:

 ```json
 {